CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-abuses.md

 # Webhooks for abuses

-In any email clients, it is possible to mark a received email as spam.
+In email clients, it is possible to mark a received email as spam.
 If a receiver of you email does so, and his/hers client supports this, SMTPeter will receive an *abuse report* of this.
 In this report, it is described about which email the receiver is complaining.